 Now we'll continue taking questions about the case in progress.
-Remember that the goal will be to understand the background well enough to write 3-5 sentences describing the background, so take good notes!
+Remember that the goal will be to understand the background and study design/data well enough to write 3-5 sentences about each, so take good notes!

 Again, here's the initial information you got.
 "I'm a veterinary student studying coagulation abnormalities in dogs with septic peritonitis.
 Can you tell me what my sample size should be?
 Thanks."